ponderbb/polarseg-kitti/README.md

     ├── LICENSE
     ├── Makefile           <- Makefile for installing the environment.
-    ├── README.md          <- The top-level README for developers using this project.
+    ├── README.md          <- The top-level README for general overview.
-    ├── config             <- configuration files for training, dataloaders and inference ├── data
+    ├── config             <- Configuration files for training, dataloaders and inference ├── data
     │   ├── debug          <- Small amount of data separated for debugging purposes.
-    |   └── sequences      <- Read more about the data setup in the other README
+    |   └── sequences      <- Read more about the data setup in the other README.
     |       └── 00/
     |           ├── velodyne/
     |           └── labels/